ionic-team/ionic-docs/docs/api/select.md

 ## Start and End Slots

-The `start` and `end` slots can be used to place icons, buttons, or prefix/suffix text on either side of the input.
+The `start` and `end` slots can be used to place icons, buttons, or prefix/suffix text on either side of the select.
+If the slot content is clicked, the select will not open.

 :::note
 In most cases, [Icon](./icon.md) components placed in these slots should have `aria-hidden="true"`.
 See the [Icon accessibility docs](https://ionicframework.com/docs/api/icon#accessibility) for more information.